commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer return:unarchive ID`

-Send this attribute if you want to unarchive the return..
+Send this attribute if you want to unarchive the return.

 ```
 USAGE